israeleriston/fastify-register-routes/README.md

 * `useService`: allowed injecting methods of services inside the fastify `Request` object.
   Accepts as an argument a list of functions, exemple below.

+* `schema`: In your routes, you can define the schema, according to the documentation of fastify, this parameter is optional, you just need to inform `schema: you-schema`

 ```js